tevaughan/region-fill-dirichlet/README.md

-this approach does is, while solving Laplace's equation globally for the corners of superpixels, to mandate a low-order solution over interior of eac superpixel.
+this approach does is, while solving Laplace's equation globally for the corners of superpixels, to mandate a low-order solution over interior of each superpixel.
 But if superpixels reside only in the deep interior of the filled region, this is precisely where the solution is likely to be of low order anyway.